My e-bike has been seized by police – what happens next?

 UK police road block to stop and check for illegal e-bikes

-If your electric bike has been seized, what happens next depends on why it was impounded and what it is in the eyes of the law.
+If your e-bike has been seized, what happens next depends on why it was impounded in ther first place.

 1) First, figure out why it was taken

-Section 165A, Road Traffic Act 1988 (no insurance/licence): used when officers believe the vehicle’s being used without insurance or the correct licence.
+A Section 165A, Road Traffic Act 1988 which is used when officers believe the vehicle’s being used without insurance or the correct licence.

 two cyclists riding e-bikes beside river in British countryside